sokunheng/DownEdit/README.md

 </p>

 ## 🔥 Current Features
-- `Edit Video` - by flipping it from left to right or right to left throughout the entire directory (folder)
-- `Download all videos` from a user (no watermark) such as Tiktok, Kuaishou and Douyin.
-Will be updated more in the future!
+- `Edit Video`: Enhance videos with versatile functions across entire directories.
+- `Edit Photo`: Quickly enhance images in bulk with various functions in bulk.
+- `Download all videos`: Retrieve videos from users (TikTok, Kuaishou, Douyin, etc.) without watermarks.
+- `Bulk AI Generator`: Process images and videos in bulk using powerful generative AI.
+- `AI Editor`: Transform your visual content effortlessly with an AI editor designed for both images and videos.

 ## 🌐 Service